Doodleverse/segmentation_gym/README.md

 ### Model Description configs:
 * `TARGET_SIZE`: list of integer image dimensions to write to dataset and use to build and use models.
 This doesn't have to be the sample image dimension (it would typically be significantly smaller due to memory constraints) but it should ideally have the same aspect ratio.
 The target size must be compatible with the cardinality of the model.
 Use a `TARGET_SIZE` that makes sense for your problem, that conforms roughly with the dimensions of the imagery and labels you have for model training, and that fits in available GPU memory.
 You might be very surprised at the accuracy and utility of models trained with significantly downsized imagery.
-* `MODEL` : (string) specify which model you want to use, options are "unet","resunet", and "satunet".
+* `MODEL` : (string) specify which model you want to use, options are "unet","resunet", "simple_unet", "simple_resunet", and "satunet".
 * `NCLASSES`: (integer) number of classes (1 = binary e.g water/no water).
 For multiclass segmentations, enumerate the number of classes not including a null class.
 For example, for 4 classes, use `NCLASSES`=4
 * `BATCH_SIZE`: (integer) number of images to use in a batch.
 Typically better to use larger batch sizes but also uses more memory
-* `FILTERS`: (integer) number of initial filters per convolutional block, doubled every layer
 * `N_DATA_BANDS`: (integer) number of input image bands.
 Typically 3 (for an RGB image, for example) or 4 (e.g. near-IR or DEM, or other relevant raster info you have at coincident resolution and coverage).
 Currently cannot be more than 4.
 * `DO_TRAIN`: (bool) `true` to retrain model from scratch.
 Otherwise, program will use existing model weights and evaluate the model based on the validation set